- Earl Bamber

-One of the best-credentialed drivers from this part of the world, Earl Bamber is making his Supercars debut in the 2018 PIRTEK Enduro Cup.
+One of the best-credentialed drivers from this part of the world, Earl Bamber made his Supercars debut in the 2018 PIRTEK Enduro Cup.

-He arrives with an impressive CV that features a pair of Le Mans 24 Hour victories and a 2017 World Endurance Championship title with Porsche.
+He arrived with an impressive CV featuring a pair of Le Mans 24 Hour victories and a 2017 World Endurance Championship title with Porsche.

 After a karting career that included placing third at the Rotax Max World Finals, Bamber moved into single-seaters, initially in New Zealand Formula Ford.